time | Definition of time in 8 languages with examples - infoAnew" /> time" /> time" /> time definition" /> time in a sentence" />

 We had a wonderful time at the party.

-5. (countable) An era; (with the, sometimes in plural) the current era, the current state of affairs.
+5. (countable) An era; (with the, sometimes in the plural) the current era, the current state of affairs.

 6. (uncountable, with possessive) A person's youth or young adulthood, as opposed to the present day.